SAP Negotiations

 One common misstep is letting slip that you have a โ€œuse it or lose itโ€ budget.
 Sales reps will then push to use up that budget without lowering costsโ€‹.

-Another trap is SAP bypassing procurement by reaching out to an executive with a high-level relationship talk; if that executive isnโ€™t prepped, they might inadvertently reveal your bottom line or timeline.
+Another trap is SAP bypassing procurement by reaching out to an executive with a high-level relationship; if that executive isnโ€™t prepared, they might inadvertently reveal your bottom line or timeline.
 Maintain a single channel of communication to avoid mixed messages.

 Actionable Advice for Procurement:

 Create a communication protocol for dealings with SAP.
-Instruct all staff: if SAP calls or emails asking about project details or decision criteria, funnel that to procurement.
+Instruct all staff: If SAP calls or emails with questions about project details or decision criteria, direct them to procurement.

 Itโ€™s perfectly fine to say, โ€œOur procurement team will follow up on that.โ€ Internally, unify messaging: everyone should project that the organization has strict budget limits and no urgent desperation (even if you internally need the project).